GenericP3rson/docs-1/docs/src/highway/modules/schemas.md

 ---

 ### `DeprecateSchema(MsgDeprecateSchema)`
 Allows for Schemas to be depricated.
-Depricated schemas are still accessible but will allow schemas developers to indicate it is no longer supported.
+Depricated schemas are still accessible but will allow developers to indicate it is no longer supported.
 ```go
 {
   Creator string